 1937 George M. Cohan stars in the Richard Rodgers and Lorenz Hart musical I'd Rather Be Right, which opens at the Alvin Theatre.
 Cohan stars as a man he hates, President Franklin Delano Roosevelt.
 The book, written by Hart and George S. Kaufman, follows Roosevelt's attempts to balance the budget in order to finance a young couple's wedding.
 The show runs for nine months, with the first of those having Cohan in a leg cast.

 1949 Alfred Lunt and Lynn Fontanne celebrate their 25th wedding anniversary by starring in S. N. Behrman's comedy, I Know My Love, which opens at the Shubert Theatre.
 Oddly enough, the show focuses on a couple looking back over 50 years of marriage.
 The Lunts also appear on the cover of Life the following week in honor of the event.

 1971 Barbara Cook makes her final appearance in a Broadway book musical in the Truman Capote tuner The Grass Harp, also featuring Karen Morrow, Max Showalter, and Russ Thacker.
-It runs just 7 performances at the Martin Beck Theatre, but the cast album of the charming Claibe Richardson/Kenward Elmslie score lifts it to minor cult status.
+It runs at the Martin Beck Theatre, with a cast album of the Claibe Richardson/Kenward Elmslie score lifting it to minor cult status.

 2016 Tony Award winner Kristin Chenoweth opens My Love Letter to Broadway, a two-week concert stand at Broadway's Lunt-Fontanne Theatre.
 The setlist includes both musical theatre favorites and American Songbook classics.